 Inspira’s Spirit of Women, together with Cooper and Inspira Cardiac Care, hosted a virtual event featuring a panel of providers from both organizations to share tips on ways to keep the core of your circulatory system - your heart - functioning at its best.
 This included when to see a cardiologist, information on cardiac intervention options, such as Elective PCI’s, structural heart health, and more!

 In case you missed it, check out the recording of the virtual event below!

 - Kurt W. Kaulback, M.D., F.A.C.C., Interventional Cardiologist and Clinical Director of Network Cardiovascular Services, Inspira Health

 - Loheetha Ragupathi, M.D., F.A.C.C.
 Clinical Cardiologist and Associate Director, Structural Heart Program, Cooper University Health Care

 - Jean-Bertrand Gué, M.D., F.A.C.C.
 Structural and Interventional Cardiologist, Inspira Health

 - Robert Ocasio, M.D., Internal Medicine, Primary Care Physician, Inspira Health

 Ready to start your journey to a healthier heart?
-Book an appointment now with a Cardiac Partners specialist at one of our 16 convenient locations across South Jersey.
+Book an appointment now with a Cardiac Care specialist at one of our 16 convenient locations across South Jersey.